 - Minimum of five years technical work experience, especially experience that demonstrates quantitative skills

-- Personal experience related to statistics, programming, database administration, coding, hacking, mathematics, and data mining
+- Personal experience related to statistics, programming, database administration, mathematics, and data mining

 Some examples of qualifying work experience in Massachusetts could include: